companieshouse/styleguides/READMEs.md

 * Use sub README's where required i.e. if the repo has a "scripts" directory then it should have an accompanying README to describe what the scripts do, how to use them, etc.
 * Always link to sub README's from the main/top level README

-To help with support in service repos there should be subordinate READMEs linked to the main README as follows
+To help with support in service repos there should be subordinate READMEs where appropriate linked to the main README as follows

 |File name|Expected Content|
 |---------|-------|